OOLebedenko/nucleosome-md-simulation/md_setup/README.md

 ### 2. MD setup

-The NCP structure with linearly extended histone tails was protonated to match the experimental pH 7 using program PDB2PQR [(Dolinsky T. J., et al. (2007))](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1933214/).
-The Na+ and Cl- ions have been added to neutralize the system and to reproduce 100 mM NaCl.[^1] For Na+ and Cl- we used the default Joung/Cheatham monovalent ion parameters following [(Kolesnikov E.S., et al., (2021))](https://pubs.acs.org/doi/10.1021/acs.jctc.1c00332).[^2] To calculate the number of ions to be added, we used the SLTCAP
+The NCP structure with linearly extended histone tails was protonated to match the experimental pH 7.2 using program PDB2PQR [(Dolinsky T. J., et al. (2007))](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1933214/).
+The K+ and Cl- ions have been added to neutralize the system and to reproduce 150 mM KCl.[^1] For K+ and Cl- we used the default Joung/Cheatham monovalent ion parameters following [(Kolesnikov E.S., et al., (2021))](https://pubs.acs.org/doi/10.1021/acs.jctc.1c00332).[^2] To calculate the number of ions to be added, we used the SLTCAP